vmware/vic-product/docs/user_doc/vic_vsphere_admin/tls_unrestricted.md

 To disable client certificate verification, set the **Client Certificates** switch to the gray OFF position.
 You must still either upload a custom server certificate or configure an automatically generated server certificate.

-**NOTE**: In vSphere Integrated Containers 1.3.0 the client certificate options appear at the bottom of the Security page of the Create Virtual Container Host wizard.
-From version 1.3.1 onwards, they appear at the top of the page.

 #### vic-machine Option

 `--no-tlsverify`, `--kv`